 A Put option is a type of option that gives the buyer the right to sell the underlying asset at a pre-determined price at a future date.
 The buyer of a put option generates profits when the value of the underlying asset is falling.

 In simpler terms, a trader or investor buys a put option when he expects the price of the involved asset to fall in the near future.
 The trader who sells (or writes) a put option has an opposite (bullish) view that the price of that asset will not go below that pre-determined price.

 Here are a few key benefits of Options contracts:

-  - One time premium is the only fee that option buyer has to pay to ride the momentum of underlying price and be a part of a bigger game.
+- The one-time premium is the only fee that the option buyer has to pay to ride the momentum of the underlying price and be a part of a bigger game.

-  - If an option seller is of the opposite view to that of option buyer, he can just sell the option contract and pocket premium income.
+- If an option seller is of the opposite view to that of an option buyer, he can just sell the option contract and market profits through the premium received.

 - Return on investment for an option buyer is very high because the cost paid is just the premium and the potential return is unlimited.

 In this article, we have discussed what is options trading, how it works, and two types of options i.e. Call Option and Put Option.